animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data automatically tries to detect a persistent entity’s constructor to be used to materialize objects of that type.
+Spring Data automatically tries to detect a persistent entity's constructor to be used to materialize objects of that type.
 The resolution algorithm works as follows: